 Losing the app is an inconvenience.
 Losing AFP is what would actually break the workflow.

-For AirPort Extreme and AirPort Express users the picture is simpler: those devices would keep routing traffic, but lose all reconfigurability once the app stops working.
-Password changes, guest network adjustments, channel tuning all of it would go with the app.
+For AirPort Extreme and AirPort Express users, the picture is simpler: those devices should continue routing traffic as configured.
+Password changes, guest network adjustments, channel tuning, all of it would go with the app.

 What current AirPort owners should do before the fall release